manroygood/Quantum-Graphs/readme.md

 QGLAB is an object-oriented framework for working with quantum graphs in MATLAB.
 The current version defines a quantum graph object and allows the following operations

 * Define a finite quantum graph with arbitrary topology, edge lengths, and vertex conditions.
-* Compute the spectral determinant symbolically for a variety of verex conditions
+* Compute the spectral determinant symbolically for a variety of vertex conditions
 * Define a Laplacian operator on the quantum graph, using two methods:
-   * Second-order centered differences on the edges and second order vertex conditions implemented using ghost points.
+   * Second-order centered differences on the edges and second-order vertex conditions implemented using ghost points.
    * Chebyshev spectral methods
 * Solve nonlinear Schrödinger equations, and continue branches of solutions.
 Switch branches.
-* Solve various time dependent PDE posed on a quantum graph
+* Solve various time-dependent PDE posed on a quantum graph
 * Beautiful and easy plots of functions defined over metric graphs, and of bifurcation diagrams

 This code is written as a MATLAB [_Project_](https://www.mathworks.com/help/simulink/project-management.html).
 In order to run it, first type